tokoroten/thonny-codemate/INSTALL_GPU.md

 ## Overview

-By default, `thonny-local-ollama` installs with CPU support.
+By default, `thonny-codemate` installs with CPU support.
 To enable GPU acceleration, you need to reinstall `llama-cpp-python` with the appropriate build for your hardware.

 ## Automatic GPU Detection